-Next add the salad ingredients, which are corn kernels cut off the cob, black beans, crumbled cotija cheese, jalapeno, and cilantro:
+Next add the salad ingredients, which are fresh corn kernels cut off the cob (from 4 ears of corn), rinsed and drained canned black beans, crumbled cotija cheese, jalapeno, and fresh cilantro:

 Mexican street corn is typically grilled, but if you have a gas cooktop, there’s a hack to making mexican street corn without the grill.

 Steam or boil the corn as you normally would, then turn the corn over an open flame for 1-2 minutes, until smoky and slightly charred on the outside.